noirgif/Ataxx/README.md

 * Change the structure of the network

 * Make a function in env which generate feasible moves from the state

+* Rewrite the environment API to enable plays